 Riding dirt bikes is great fun and there's no reason women can't join in the adventure.
-The key to success in the dirt bike saddle is getting the right bike, having a safe place to practice, and riding at your own pace.
+The keys to success are getting the right bike, having a safe place to practice, and riding at your own pace.
 When it comes to buying a dirt bike the basic criteria of choosing a bike based on the available riding area, the dirt bike's size, weight, the rider's personailty, and athletic ability is the same for all riders, men or women.
 Here are a few things beginning women riders should think about when considering buying a dirt bike, or deciding if it's a sport they would enjoy.

 All adult dirt bikes have clutches - the only bikes with auto-clutches are those for small children and those bikes are too small for adults.
 It's not really that hard to get the hang of using the clutch.
 The clutch is hand-operated by a lever on the left handlebar, and the shifter is foot-operated by a lever down by your left foot.
 If you can learn to shift a stick-shift car you can certainly learn to shift a dirt bike.
 You'll stall quite often in the beginning just as most people do when learning to drive a stick shift car, but that's all part of learning to ride a dirt bike.
 Even the pros stall now and then.
 If the idea of learning to use a clutch seems overwhelming, consider taking the MSF Basic Rider Course or watch their How-To Ride DVD.
 They also have a Dirt Bike School, but it's not as widespread as the Basic Rider Course.
 Here's a link to the Basic Rider Safety Course post and the MSF How to Ride a Dirt Bike DVD post